lora-aprs/LoRa_APRS_iGate/README.md

 When adding a 0,96" OLED display direct to the board you have to be careful, thre are two different pinout versions on the market.
-For direct mount you need this Pinout -> [VCC - GND - SCL - SDA](pics/display-right.jpg)
+For direct mount you need a display with this Pinout -> [VCC - GND - SCL - SDA](pics/display-right.jpg).
 A direct mount of the [other display](pics/display-wrong.jpg) is not possible without damage the display!
 The 'wrong' display works too but you have to change VCC and GND by wire !